chienphamvu/kubex/README.md

     If you copied `kubex` to a directory that's not already in your `PATH`, you'll need to add it.
 Edit your shell configuration file (`~/.bashrc`, `~/.zshrc`, etc.) and add the following line:

     ```bash
-    export PATH="$PATH:/usr/local/bin"  # Or the directory where you put kubex
+    export PATH="$PATH:/your/kubex/folder"  # The directory where you put kubex
     ```

     Then, source your shell configuration file: